dhu2022-dev/web-dev-bootcamp/React/README.md

 ## 🙌 Let's Connect

-If you'd like to collaborate or have feedback, feel free to reach out via GitHub or [LinkedIn](https://www.linkedin.com/).
+If you'd like to collaborate or have feedback, feel free to reach out via [LinkedIn](https://www.linkedin.com/).